 ACKNOWLEDGMENTS:

-The authors would like to thank the Agriculture, Fisheries, and Conservation Department and Marine Region of the Hong Kong Police Force of the Hong Kong Special Administrative Region Government for the support in this paper.
-Sincere appreciation is also extended to the staff and students from City University of Hong Kong for the great effort placed on defleshing and treating the Omura’s whale skeleton.
+The authors would like to thank the Agriculture, Fisheries, and Conservation Department and Marine Region of the Hong Kong Police Force of the Hong Kong Special Administrative Region Government for their support in this project.
+Sincere appreciation is also extended to the staff and students from the City University of Hong Kong for the great effort placed on defleshing and treating the Omura’s whale skeleton.
+The authors gratefully acknowledge Department of Infectious Diseases and Public Health of the City University of Hong Kong for the financial support on this publication cost

 DISCLOSURES: